mattjlewis/diozero/docs/docs/10_Releases.md

 + Additional interfaces representing generic physical behaviour, e.g. movement, acceleration, similar to existing MotorInterface, BarometerInterface, etc.
 + MFRC522 cleanup and testing, in particular write operations
-+ Remove the need to add board providers - have a generic one that works off the detected System on Chip (SoC)
++ Remove the need to add board providers - have a generic one that works off the detected System on a Chip (SoC)
++ Simplify MmapGpio implementation classes by extracting common behaviour into a base class.
++ Add GPIO iomux mode mapping information in the board def file (in the list of supported device modes, e.g. PWM_OUTPUT(2)?)

-## 1.3.5 (in progress)
+## 1.3.5

 + Tweaked cross compilation toolchain - switched to podman
 + Orange Pi 3 LTS - untested